DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 - `Animation` - animates all the chart's series when they first appear on-screen
 - `EventTracker` - allows you to handle a click on a point or series
 - `HoverState` - implements the *hovered* state for points and series
-- `SelectionState` - implements point and series selection
+- `SelectionState` -  implements the *selected* state for points and series

 ## Data Processing Plugins